 The analysis and figures presented in this report are based on the segments “Hardware” (code 26) and “Software and services” (codes 62 and 63) according to ISIC, Rev.4 classification (International Standard Industrial Classification of All Economic Activities).
 The main industry segments of computer hardware, semiconductors, communications equipment, consumer electronics, IT services, and data processing and hosting are thus included.

-The analyzed data is based on statistics from the EXIOBASE Input-Output database up to 2022.
+The analysed data is based on statistics from the EXIOBASE Input-Output database up to 2022.
 EXIOBASE was developed by a consortium of several research institutes in projects financed by European research framework programmes.
 The database maps global industry and country links, and shows the share of intermediate products of the technology industry in terms of value added to another industry/sector.
 This makes visible the current interconnectedness of technology with other industries.

 In addition, the input-output data and their past growth and convergence trends were combined with the latest growth figures from the Global Economics Database of Oxford Economics.
 The development of the European tech industry could thus be projected up to 2030.
 Included in the analysis is the technology sector’s share of GDP—in other words, everything that is generated in Europe (EU 27 plus UK).